News

 • Duration: 5 minutes

-• Purpose: Candidates read the case notes and task instructions without writing or making notes.
+• Purpose: Candidates read the case notes and task instructions without writing or emphasizing the importance of making notes.

 • Importance: Understanding the scenario and task requirements is crucial for effective writing.